Whole Foods must face lawsuit over its honey graham crackers

 Woods also wrote that before the case began, "this judge did not know that the 'graham' in graham cracker referred to a type of flour: the crackers might have been named after a famous person named Graham, in the way that Peach Melba and Melba Toast were named after an opera singer," Australia's Nellie Melba.

-Campbell's lawyer Spencer Sheehan said he welcomed the rulings in her favor.
-Sheehan has filed many lawsuits accusing companies of mislabeling products.
+Campbell's lawyer Spencer Sheehan said he welcomed the rulings in her favour.
+Sheehan has filed many lawsuits accusing companies of mislabelling products.

-The case is Campbell v Whole Foods Market Group Inc, U.S. District Court, Southern District of New York, No. 20-01291.
+The case is Campbell v Whole Foods Market Group, US District Court, Southern District of New York, No 20-01291.